-Twenty-three years ago today, Merri Rudd and I wed in our backyard.
-In six months, we’ll be halfway to 47 years of marriage.
+Twenty-four years ago today, Merri Rudd and I wed in our backyard.
+We’re more than halfway to 47 years of marriage.
 These are scans of the photos — yup, we’re older than digital photography — most of which were taken by Steve O’Neill (thanks, Droogie).
 See the wedding album.

 Is the reindeer helping the cow look out the window?
 Are they going for help or escaping?
 Do they even know if Dora is passed-out or dead?
 Only Autumn knows — she arranged this tableaux.
 (Strangely, Dora calls to mind the landscape painting with Icarus crashing into the water in the distance.
 I’m getting an insight into the therapeutic use of stuffed animals.)